Wireshark: Features

-Wireshark's native network trace file format is the libpcap format supported by libpcap and WinPcap, so it can exchange captured network traces with other applications that use the same format, including tcpdump and CA NetMaster.
+Wireshark's native network trace file formats are the libpcap format read and written by libpcap, WinPcap, and Npcap, so it can exchange captured network traces with other applications that use the same format, including tcpdump and CA NetMaster, and the pcapng format read by newer versions of libpcap.
 It can also read captures from other network analyzers, such as snoop, Network General's Sniffer, and Microsoft Network Monitor.

 Security

-Capturing raw network traffic from an interface requires elevated privileges on some platforms.
-For this reason, older versions of Wireshark and TShark often ran with superuser privileges.
+Capturing raw network traffic from an interface typically requires elevated privileges on many platforms.
+For this reason, older versions of Wireshark and TShark were often run with superuser permissions to access network interfaces directly.
 Considering the huge number of protocol dissectors that are called when traffic is captured and recognizing the possibility of a bug in a dissector, a serious security risk can be posed.
 Due to the rather large number of vulnerabilities in the past (of which many have allowed remote code execution) and developers' doubts for better future development, OpenBSD removed Ethereal from its ports tree prior to OpenBSD 3.6.

 Elevated privileges are not needed for all operations.
 For example, an alternative is to run tcpdump or the dumpcap utility that comes with Wireshark with superuser privileges to capture packets into a file, and later analyze the packets by running Wireshark with restricted privileges.
-To emulate near realtime analysis, each captured file may be merged by mergecap into growing file processed by Wireshark.
+To emulate near realtime analysis, each captured file may be merged by mergecap into a growing file processed by Wireshark.
 On wireless networks, it is possible to use the Aircrack wireless security tools to capture IEEE 802.11 frames and read the resulting dump files with Wireshark.

 As of Wireshark 0.99.7, Wireshark and TShark run dumpcap to perform traffic capture.
-Platforms that require special privileges to capture traffic need only dumpcap run with those privileges.
+Platforms that require special privileges to capture traffic need only arrange that dumpcap is run with those privileges.
 Neither Wireshark nor TShark need to or should be run with special privileges.